 How do you deal with the reality that what you are teaching will often be inconsistent with the values that youth are raised with?

 I believe that a good sex ed program is based on respect for diversity and is a space where different and even opposing values can co-exist.
 I recognize that it is not my place to impose my values on youth or to go against what they are learning at home.
 I do feel that it is my responsibility to expose youth to different viewpoints, and to challenge them to think critically about everything they hear and read (even when it comes from me) so they can ultimately develop their own informed values and attitudes.
 The one and only non-negotiable value from my perspective is respect for others, including people who think differently from you.
 That said, there is no easy answer to this question, it is one that I am constantly grappling with.

 What evaluation has been done?
 How can you prove something like this actually “works”?

 Evaluation is tricky when it comes to arts-based interventions.
 For this reason, I have spent a good portion of my doctoral studies exploring successes and gaps in evaluation for this type of program.
 As a part of my PhD thesis, SExT is being evaluated using quantitative, qualitative, and arts-based methods to assess any impact on both youth performers and audiences.
 Data is in the process of being analyzed, with results coming soon.

 What’s next for SEXT?

 It is our hope to bring this show to wider audiences, as well as expand the program to more communities.
-It is also our hope that the updated sex ed curriculum will open more doors for this program.
 If you have any ideas for the future of SExT, please contact us!